destin-v/vs_codex/README.md

 # Description
-This is a development template designed with VsCode integration, Docker integration, testing utilities, profiling utilities, and automatic documentation.
+This is a development template designed with VsCode configurations, development containers, testing/profiling utilities, and automatic documentation.
 The code is designed to run with Black to perform automatic formatting and uses pre-commit to check all commits.

-# Template
+# VsCode Recommended Extensions
-- `.devcontainer`
-- `.vscode`
-- `ci`
-- `.pre-commit-config.yaml`
-- `LICENSE`
-- `pyproject.toml`
-- `requirements.txt`
+* autoDocstring
+* Black
+* Chronicler
+* Dev Containers
+* Docker
+* Git Graph
+* Markdown All in One
+* Material Icon Theme
+* Pylance
+* Python
+* Python Test Explorer for Visual Studio
-- `setup.py`
+* Remote - SSH
+* Remote - SSH: Editing Configuration Files
+* Remote Explorer
+* Test Explorer UI